-There are two ways to create a new certificate:
+There are three ways to create a new certificate:

 The following procedure describes how to generate self-signed certificates.
 Self-signed certificates can be used for testing purposes or internal use before deploying the certificate into the production environment.
 If you need a CSR to obtain a signed certificate from a CA, create a self-signed certificate first.

 |Options at the top of the Create a Certificate Form|

 |Certificate Name||Enter a name that helps you identify this certificate.|

 |Auto Renew||Select whether you want CDN Pro to renew the certificate automatically through Let's Encrypt (LE).|

 |Share With||This field is available to resellers only.
 It allows resellers to select the child customers with whom they want to share the certificate.|